groupon/backbeat/README.md

     $ redis-server
     ```
 12. Start Web Server and Workers
   - For testing you can run these as daemons or in different terminal windows
   - For production you will want to use some sort of monitoring on these processes.
-We provide an option using God as explained [here]().
+  - See the Procfile for a summary of the processes

   ```bash
   $ bundle exec rackup # you can now hit backbeat from http://localhost:9292 or expose the port externally